jik003/MySQL_Project/README.md

 # MySQL code
-number of currency in ‘latitude’
+number of currency in 'latitude'
 ```SQL
 WITH new_countries_currency AS
 	(SELECT currency,